pick8chu/pick8chu.github.io/pages/algorithm/algorithm-course.md

 - [check this for visual aids](https://www.acmicpc.net/blog/view/9)

-- **Segment tree can be used in various ways.
-It's all up to, what it'll store on its parents node.**
+- **Segment tree can be used in various purposes.
+It's all up to what it'll store on its parents node.**

 - Every nodes contains information of its coverage.
 - Left node will contain its parent node's first half. **\[start, (start+end)/2\]**